 Do you wake up feeling stiff?

-Here’s the thing: whether you’re a Results Fitness Warrior or just trying to move more and feel better, your body is talking to you.
+Whether you’re a Results Fitness Warrior or just trying to move more and feel better, your body is talking to you.

-And like most people, you probably ignore it…until it slows you down or starts getting in the way of everyday life.
+until it slows you down or starts getting in the way of everyday life.

-That’s where foam rolling and recovery comes in.
+That’s where foam rolling comes in!

 INTRO TO FOAM ROLLING